O'Connell Street, Limerick: History

 From the 1950s onwards due to accidental damage from fire, neglect and poor planning by the city authorities a lot of the Georgian heritage has been lost on the northern end of the street around the retail core.
 Notable architectural losses include the façades of Cannock's Department store and its landmark clock tower (now Penneys), Todd's Department Store (now Brown Thomas) and Cruises Hotel (now Cruises Street) amongst many more.
 Nevertheless, some of the finest examples Georgian townhouse architecture in Ireland still survives on the southern end and along the Crescent area of the street.

-For a time the O'Connell Street & William Street/Sarsfield Street junction was historically an important crossroads junction in the west of Ireland with four national primary routes converging at the one place.
+For a time the O'Connell Street and William Street/Sarsfield Street junction was historically an important crossroads junction in the west of Ireland with four national primary routes converging at the one place.
 The N7 from Dublin and the east, the N18 from Galway and the north, the N20 from counties Cork, Kerry and the southwest and the N24 from Waterford and the southeast all converged at the one place.
 Most of O'Connell Street was part of the N20 prior to the opening of the Limerick Southern Ring Road in 2004.
 It now forms part of the R527 regional road.